HOW TO ANSWER: Why Do You Want to Work Here?

 In this post, we’ll give you the full Big Interview guide to answering yet another one of the most common (and most critical) job interview questions: Why do you want to work here?

-We frequently hear from candidates who tell us that they find this question frustrating or seemingly useless (one commenter on this post even went so far as to deem it the “dumbest question ever”).
+We frequently hear from candidates who tell us that they find this question frustrating or seemingly useless (one commenter on this post even went so far as to deem “why do you want this job?” as the “dumbest question ever”).

-Actually, the “Why do you want to work here?” question is important to hiring managers for a number of reasons.
+Actually, “Why would you like to work here?” and it’s sister questions like “Why do you want to work for us?” , and “Why this company?” are very important questions to hiring managers for a number of reasons.
 It’s not about inflating their egos, either.
 Hiring managers may ask this question to help figure out how you would fit in with the culture at their company, or to understand your motivations in applying for the job and whether you’re likely to stay in the role for a while.

 We’ll cover even more reasons in just a moment.